thomasdye12/HapticPlayer/README.md

 HapticContinuous + EventDuration = rumble
 All times in seconds; intensity/sharpness in 0…1.

+# File Creation.

+I created the Haptic file in something called CuePoint, its not build for this but worked really well.
+I wrote some php to convert my output .txt to the needed json structure.
+Your millage may be different.

-More info is needed here but it is a baseline, hope you enjoy
+More info is needed here but it is a baseline, hope you enjoy.

 Thomas Dye